dibyendumajumdar/simpledbm/simpledbm-docs/docs/html/_sources/network-api.txt

 ::

   /**
-   * The SessionManager manages the connection to the SimpleDBM
+   * The SessionManager manages the connection to the SimpleDBM Network Server,
-   * Network Server, and initiates sessions used by the clients.
+   * and initiates sessions used by the clients.
+Each SessionManager maintains
+   * a single connection to the server.
+Requests sent over a single connection
-   *
+   * are serialized.
-   * @author dibyendu majumdar
    */
   public abstract class SessionManager {

     /**
-     * Obtains an instance of the SessionManager for the specified
+     * Obtains an instance of the SessionManager for the specified connection
-     * connection parameters.
-The client should allow for the fact
+     * parameters.
+The client should allow for the fact that the returned
-     * that the returned instance may be a shared one.
+     * instance may be a shared one.
      *
-     * @param properties
+     * @param properties A set of properties - at present only logging parameters
+     *                   are used
-     * @param host
+     * @param host       The DNS name or IP address of the server
-     * @param port
+     * @param port       The port the server is listening on
+     * @param timeout    The socket timeout in milliseconds.
+This is the
+     *                   timeout for read/write operations.
+     * @return A Session Manager object
      */
     public static SessionManager getSessionManager(
                   Properties properties,